Caroline Shaw

 Caroline Adelaide Shaw (born August 1, 1982) is an American composer of contemporary classical music, violinist, and singer.
-She won the 2013 Pulitzer Prize for Music for her a cappella piece Partita for 8 Voices.
-Shaw received the 2022 Grammy Award for Best Contemporary Classical Composition for her Narrow Sea, and the 2025 Grammy Award for Best Chamber Music/Small Ensemble Performance for her Rectangles and Circumstance.
+She is a founding member of the vocal ensemble Roomful of Teeth.
+In 2013 she won the Pulitzer Prize for Music for her a cappella piece Partita for 8 Voices, and received the 2022 Grammy Award for Best Contemporary Classical Composition for her Narrow Sea.
+She also won the 2025 Grammy Award for Best Chamber Music/Small Ensemble Performance for her Rectangles and Circumstance.

-Early life
+Early life and education

 Caroline Adelaide Shaw was born on August 1, 1982, in Greenville, North Carolina.
-She is distantly related through her mother to Chang and Eng Bunker, conjoined twins from then-Siam (now Thailand), who are her great-great-grandfather and great-great-great-uncle.
 At two years old, Shaw began playing the violin, being initially taught the Suzuki method by her mother Jon, a violinist and singer.
 Early influences included the choir of her local Episcopal church and the organist there who frequently played Bach.
 NPR's Elena Saavedra Buckley notes that Shaw's "personal place of worship was in front of her Sony boombox radio.
 She would call into the classical station and request a piece — a duet from The Magic Flute, say — and get ready to record it on cassette when it came on.
 If they aired the wrong duet, she would call back and correct them."
 She began writing music when she was 10 years old, mostly in imitation of the chamber music of Mozart and Brahms.

 At university, her main focus was on violin performance, aiming to become an orchestral or chamber musician.
 Shaw received her Bachelor of Music (violin performance) from Rice University in 2004.
 She received the Thomas J. Watson Fellowship in 2004/5.
 After returning from the Watson fellowship, Shaw completed a master's degree (violin) from Yale University in 2007.
 She entered the PhD program in composition in Princeton University in 2010.